Vrindavan: History

 Vrindavan has an ancient past, associated with Hindu culture and history, and was established in the 16th and 17th centuries as a result of an explicit treaty between Muslims and Hindu Emperors, and is an important Hindu pilgrimage site since long.

-In contemporary times, Vallabha Charya (an Indian saint from 15th century), aged eleven visited Vrindavan.
+Vallabhacharya, a 15th-century Indian saint, visited Vrindavan at the age of eleven.
 Later on, he performed three pilgrimages of India, barefoot giving discourses on Bhagavad Gita at 84 places.
-These 84 places are known as Pushtimarg Baithak and since then have the places of pilgrimage.
-Yet, he stayed in Vrindavan for four months each year.
+These 84 places are known as Pushtimarg Baithak and have since become places of pilgrimage.
+He stayed in Vrindavan for four months each year.
 Vrindavan thus heavily influenced his formation of Pushtimarg.